Mau-Mau (card game): Rules

 Before the start of the game, a player who is not the dealer cuts the deck four times.
-If they cut 1-3 significant cards, they are allowed to keep them if they want.
+If the player cuts 1–3 significant cards, they’re allowed to keep them if they want.
 However, if four cards where the cards are cut are found to be power cards, the deck needs to be reshuffled and the cut is repeated.
 The players are each dealt a hand of cards (usually 5 or 6).
-The rest are placed face down as the stock or stack.
+The rest is placed face down as the stock or stack.
 At the beginning of the game the topmost card is revealed and placed face up on the table then the players take it in turns to play their cards.

 A card can only be played if it corresponds to the suit or value of the face-up card.
 For example, if it is the 10 of spades, only another spade or another 10 can be played (but see below for Jacks).

-If a player is not able to do this, they draw one card from the stack; If they can play this card, they may do so; otherwise, they keep the drawn card and passes on their turn.
+If a player is not able to do this, they draw one card from the stack; If they can play this card, they may do so; otherwise, they keep the drawn card and their turn ends.
 When the drawing stack is empty, the playing stack (except for the topmost card) is shuffled and turned over to serve as a new drawing stack.

 The 7, 8, Jack, and Ace of all suits are significant cards: